gt-crnch-rg/read-the-docs/docs/general/rg-getting-started.rst

 How do I Access RG machines?
 --------------------------------

+**NOTE: You should use your GT Passport username and password to access all CRNCH RG nodes and resources!**

 To access Rogues Gallery machines from off campus you need to 1) SSH to testbed nodes or 2) use a GUI tool like X2Go or VNC.
 For SSH, you should use your Georgia Tech account username and password to log into all nodes using the gateway login node, ``rg-login.crnch.gatech.edu``. ``rg-login`` is available from off the campus network and the VPN, and other nodes are accessible from the login node.

 **Some of the Rogues Gallery machines include:**